aryamane20/Alera--AI-Player-Scouter/README.md

-# 🏀 Alera – AI-powered NBA Scouting Assistant
+# Alera – AI-powered Scouting Assistant

 **Your Vision, Their Future.**